HistoricalChristianFaith/Commentaries-Database/README.md

 # Commentaries-Database

+## Latest Release

+Get the latest compiled sqlite database with all this data in the [Releases on this repository](https://github.com/HistoricalChristianFaith/Commentaries-Database/releases/tag/latest).

+## Compile yourself

 To compile these files into a single data object, use the "compile_data.py" script in this repository.
 It's a python3 script, and requires you to `pip install rtoml` first.
 You can select CSV, SQLITE, or JSON as the output format (resulting in a new file called data.json, data.csv, or data.sqlite).

 Invoke it like so: